BrentGrammer/Statistics/NOTES/Statistics/MesauresOfCentralTendency.md

 ## Statistical Moments

 - [video](https://www.udemy.com/course/statsml_x/learn/lecture/20009424#questions/18332018)

-- The Mean is the first moment of a distribution
+#### First Moment: The Mean is the first moment of a distribution

-- Second moment: The Variance, dispersion around the mean
+#### Second moment: The Variance, dispersion around the mean

-- Third Moment: Skewness, Dispersion asymmetry against the mean
+#### Third Moment: Skewness, Dispersion asymmetry against the mean

 - refers to the direction you're pulling the values of outliers off into (i.e. right skew means the tail goes long to the right)

-- Fourth Moment: Kurtosis, Tail fatness
+#### Fourth Moment: Kurtosis, Tail fatness

 - A bell curve distribution that falls off slowly (wide and fat) has High Kurtosis - it is more distributed and wider compared to a Gaussian - the frequency of extreme values compared to Gaussian vals is higher
 - A bell curve that is skinny and falls off on either side quickly has Low Kurtosis - the tails are shorter than what you would expect for a Gaussian
+- Kurtosis is a valid measure for any distribution, not just Gaussian ones.
+It provides information about the shape of the distribution's tails relative to its center
+- For non-Gaussian distributions, kurtosis can be particularly informative.
+It helps identify whether the distribution has heavier tails (higher kurtosis) or lighter tails (lower kurtosis) compared to a normal distribution
 - There are more than 4 moments, but these are the most used moments.
 The frequency of values high compared to a Gaussian distribution is lower.

 ### Unstandardized Stastical Moments: